3 Ways Home Modifications Reduce Caregiver Burnout and Injury Risk

 Whether you add motion sensor lighting, grab bars, or another helpful household aid, the goal is always to improve their overall level of independence.

-This reduction in care needs can be life-changing for those caring for a loved one full time while balancing a career, other family responsibilities, managing personal finances, and maintaining their own well-being.
+This reduction in care needs can be life-changing for those caring for a loved one full-time while balancing a career, other family responsibilities, managing personal finances, and maintaining their own well-being.

 Some common and cost-effective options include:

-To get help choosing the most helpful and effective products, call Jukebox Health at (888)-292-2771.
+For help choosing the most effective products, call Jukebox Health at (888)-292-2771.

 By Daniel Elliot (OTR/L, Aging-in-Place Specialist), a Guest Contributor at Jukebox Health